Myriad: History

-Usage
+In English

-In English, myriad is most commonly used to mean "some large but unspecified number".
-It may be either an adjective or a noun: both "there are myriad people outside" and "there is a myriad of people outside" are in use.
-(There are small differences: the former could imply that it is a diverse group of people; the latter does not usually but could possibly indicate a group of exactly ten thousand.)
-The Merriam-Webster Dictionary notes that confusion over the use of myriad as a noun "seems to reflect a mistaken belief that the word was originally and is still properly only an adjective ... however, the noun is in fact the older form, dating to the 16th century.
-The noun myriad has appeared in the works of such writers as Milton (plural 'myriads') and Thoreau ('a myriad of'), and it continues to occur frequently in reputable English."
+Myriad may be used either as an adjective (there are myriad people outside) or as a noun (there is a myriad of people outside), but there are small differences.
+The former might imply that it is a diverse group of people whereas the latter usually does not.

-"Myriad" is also infrequently used in English as the specific number 10,000.
-Owing to the possible confusion with the generic meaning of "large quantity", however, this is generally restricted to translation of other languages like ancient Greek, Chinese, and Hindi where numbers may be grouped into sets of 10,000 (myriads).
-Such use permits the translator to remain closer to the original text and avoid repeated and unwieldy mentions of "tens of thousands": for example, "the original number of the crews supplied by the several nations I find to have been twenty-four myriads" and "What is the distance between one bridge and another?
+Despite its usual meaning (a large, unspecified quantity), myriad is sometimes used in English to mean ten thousand although usually restricted to translation from other languages like ancient Greek and Chinese where quantities are grouped by 10,000.
+Such use permits the translator to remain closer to the original text and avoid unwieldy mentions of "tens of thousands".
+For example, "the original number of the crews supplied by the several nations I find to have been twenty-four myriads" and "What is the distance between one bridge and another?
 Twelve myriads of parasangs".

-Europe
+In European languages

-Most European languages include variations of "myriad" with similar meanings to the English word.
+Most European languages include a variation of myriad with a similar meaning to the English word.

 Additionally, the prefix myria- indicating multiplication times ten thousand (×104), was part of the original metric system adopted by France in 1795.
 Although it was not retained after the 11th CGPM conference in 1960, myriameter is sometimes still encountered as a translation of the Scandinavian mile (Swedish & Norwegian: mil) of 10 km, or in some classifications of wavelengths as the adjective myriametric.
 The myriagramme (10 kg) was a French approximation of the avoirdupois quartier of 25 lb and the myriaton appears in Isaac Asimov's Foundation novel trilogy.

-In Modern Greek, the word "myriad" is rarely used to denote 10,000, but a million is ekatommyrio (εκατομμύριο, lit. 'hundred myriad') and a thousand million is disekatommyrio (δισεκατομμύριο, lit. 'twice hundred myriad').
+In modern Greek, the word "myriad" is rarely used to denote 10,000, but a million is ekatommyrio (εκατομμύριο, lit. 'hundred myriad') and a thousand million is disekatommyrio (δισεκατομμύριο, lit. 'twice hundred myriad').